 D.R.E.A.M.
-(Disease Relief through Excellent and Advanced Means) works with government and volunteer organizations to stem the HIV/AIDS epidemic in Sub-Saharan Africa.
-Their small health centers reach rural areas to overcome the economic and transportation barriers faced by local communities.
-Currently, their programs provide services to 46 community health centers in Sub-Saharan Africa, ten of which are located in Kenya.
+(Disease Relief through Excellent and Advanced Means) works to stem the HIV/AIDS epidemic in Sub-Saharan Africa.
+By establishing small health centers in rural areas D.R.E.A.M. overcomes the economic and transportation barriers faced by local communities.
+Current programs provide services in 46 community health centers in Sub-Saharan Africa, ten of which are located in Kenya.
 One of these centers has been created in partnership with New Hope – AINA and provides services to the children of the home, school, and local Meru community.

 WHY IT MATTERS